magpylib/magpylib/docs/_pages/0_documentation.md

 ```
 <i><p align="center" style="font-weight: 100; font-size: 10pt"> <b>Figure:</b> Illustration of the angle-axis system for source orientations. </p></i>

-The source geometry is generally described by the `dimension` variable.
+The source geometry is generally described by the `dimension` attribute.
 However, as each source requires different input parameters the format is always different.

 Magnet sources represent homogeneously magnetized permanent magnets.
-The magnetization vector is described by the `magnetization` variable which is always a 3D-array indicating direction and magnitude.
+The magnetization vector is described by the `magnetization` attribute which is always a 3D-array indicating direction and magnitude.
 The current sources represent line currents.
 They require a scalar `current` input.
 The moment class represents a magnetic dipole moment which requires a `moment` (3D-array) input.

 ```eval_rst